Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

 To empirically test the predictions of our framework, we must circumvent several methodological challenges.
-First, whether or not a firm is constrained is not directly observable in most data sources.
-We address this by classifying firms based on predetermined and observable indicators of exposure, such as paying wages near the minimum wage, being covered by a sectoral bargaining agreement, or presence of a strong local union.
+First, whether or not a firm is constrained is not directly observable in most employer-employee datasets.
+We address this by classifying firms based on predetermined indicators of exposure, such as paying wages near the minimum wage, being covered by a sectoral bargaining agreement, or the presence of a strong local union.
 Second, identifying the effect of product demand shocks requires exogenous variation not linked to firm performance.
-We follow the internal shock design of \citet{LMS2022} and use firm-level balance sheet data to construct demand shocks, which are available for a broad range of firms across the productivity distribution and comparable across countries.
-We also use an external shock design that exploits export-demand shocks, following \cite{hjmx2014}.
-Third, cross-country comparisons across economies with varying prevalence of wage-setting institutions could reflect other correlated factors (e.g., macroeconomic performance).
-To isolate the role of wage-setting institutions, we use detailed microdata to compare shock responses across firms with different exposures to wage-setting constraints within each country.
-Finally, to address the concern that differences in adjustments across firms may reflect factors other than their exposure to wage-setting constraints, we use a design that exploits both demand shocks and within-firm changes in exposure to constraints over time.
+We follow the internal shock design of \citet{LMS2022} and use firm-level balance sheet data to construct plausibly exogenous demand shocks, which are available for a broad range of firms across the productivity distribution and comparable across countries, and an external shock design that exploits export-demand disruptions \citep{hjmx2014, garin2024responsive}.\footnote{The internal shock approach in \citet{LMS2022} builds on \citet{Guiso2005}, who used changes in value added to capture idiosyncratic demand shocks at the firm level.
+By comparison, the external shock approach relies on plausibly exogenous changes in observed factors that correlate with firm value added.
+Prominent examples of the latter approach include \citet{VanReenen1996} using technological innovations, \citet{KlineEtAl2019} using patent allowances, and \citet{KroftEtAl2025} using public procurement winners.} Third, cross-country comparisons across economies with varying prevalence of wage-setting institutions could reflect other correlated factors (e.g., macroeconomic conditions).
+To isolate the role of wage-setting constraints, we compare shock responses across firms with different exposure to constraints within each country.
+Finally, to address the concern that differences in adjustments across firms may reflect factors other than their exposure to wage-setting constraints, we develop a strategy that exploits both exposure to demand shocks and within-firm changes in exposure to constraints over time.